devendra-pandey/ecommerce/README.md

-For testing Purpose of the Cards You can Use. card Number - 4111 1111 1111 1111
+For testing Purpose for the Payments You can use following Cards Informations. card Number - 4111 1111 1111 1111
 Cvv - 123
 expiry Date - 12/24